 - 2 inch piece of Ginger

-- 1 Lemon, juiced
+- 1 Juiced Lemon

-- 3 cups Chicken (or Vegetable) Broth
+- 3 cups Chicken (or Vegetable) Stock

 - 2 Tablespoons Honey

-- Chop the Garlic and Mince the Ginger.
+Chop the Garlic and Mince the Ginger.
 Use a garlic press or mini chopper for the garlic since you’ll use anywhere from 10-15 cloves.
 A box grater can make quick work of a piece of peeled ginger (use an ordinary vegetable peeler).

 Mix in the honey, starting with about a tablespoon, to get to the right flavor.